vacu9708/Study-records/Web development/Authentication/readme.md

 ### Issuing
 1. Client logs in using their credentials (e.g. username and password).
 2. If the login information is valid, the server generates a JWT containing a header, a payload, and a signature.
 The signature is created using the server's private key.
 3. The server sends the JWT(access token and refresh token) to the client, typically in the response body or as a cookie.
-The client verifies the signature using the public key.
+The client verifies the signature by decrypting it with the public key.
 ### Authentification
-1. The client sends the JWT in the HTTP header
+1. The client forges and sends the JWT in the HTTP header
-2. The server checks that the token has not expired and verifies the signature using the server's private key(by checking if the recalculated signature matches the signature in the JWT)
+2. The server checks that the token has not expired and verifies the message by generating a new signature of the forged message with the private key and comparing it with the original signature.
-3. The server sends the requested data to the client.
+3. The server refuses to send the requested data to the client.

 ## Refresh token
 A refresh token is needed for the trade-off between security and convenience.<br>